 Aflatoxins are toxic secondary metabolites produced by fungi, namely Aspergillus spp. and Penicillium spp.
 High levels of aflatoxins have been recorded in ingredients of poultry feed soybean, sunflower, polished rice, cotton seed, etc. (Jand et al., 1995).
 The adverse effect of aflatoxins depends on age, species, nutritional status of birds as well as dose and period in which it is consumed.
-Chronic aflatoxicosis due to prolonged intake of low levels of aflatoxins retards growth, reduces feed conversion ratio and increases susceptibility of chicks to infectious diseases (Boonchuvit and Hamilton, 1975; Giamborne et al., 1978).
 Increased susceptibility of aflatoxicated chicks to infectious diseases indicates impaired immune responses.
-Aflatoxicosis leads to immunosuppression, characterized by decreased immune response (Bakshi et al., 2000) and breakdown of vaccinal immunity (Panisup et al., 1982).
+Aflatoxicosis leads immunosuppression, characterized by decreased immune response (Bakshi et al., 2000) and breakdown of vaccinal immunity (Panisup et al., 1982).
 Similar effects of ochratoxin A with target organ kidney were summarized earlier by Marquardt and Frohlich (1992).
 Deleterious effect of aflatoxin could be overcome, or at least diminished, by adsorbents in rats (Abdel-Wahhab et al., 2002).
 Chemical adsorbents (Kubena et al., 1993), Levamisole hydrochloride (Kalorey, 1993), glucomannan (Raju and Devegowda, 2000) as well as Growell (Godbole et al., 2001) have been attempted with varying degrees of success to reduce toxicity and impairment of immune response during aflatoxicosis in birds.
 In addition to this, another important mycotoxin is Ochratoxins (OTA), which are isolated from Aspergillus ochraceus but can also be produced by a series of Aspergillus and Penicillium species (Gibson et al., 1990).
 Of this group of isocumarins, only ochratoxin A has been naturally isolated from cereals and is the most toxic mycotoxin for birds.
 The natural occurrence of OTA in food and feedstuffs of plant and animal origin is common.
-Due to its long half-life OTA accumulates in the food chain and threatens human and animal health because of its extreme toxicity, widespread occurrence and the variety of commodities that it can contaminate (Scott, 1978).
-OTA has been implicated in a diverse range of toxicological effects, including renal toxicity, mutagenicity, teratogenicity, neurotoxicity immunotoxicity in both animals and man (O'Brien and Dietrich, 2005).
+OTA has been implicated in a diverse range of toxicological effects, including renal toxicity, mutagenicity, teratogenicity, neurotoxicity and immunotoxicity in both animals and man (O'Brien and Dietrich, 2005).
 OTA causes significant loss to poultry industry, intoxication of birds by ochratoxin results in reduced weight gain, impaired feed efficiency, reduced egg production and quality (Page et al., 1980).
 Use of adsorbents is of limited value in controlling ochratoxicosis in livestock (Marquardt and Frohlich, 1992; Santin et al., 2002).
 Stoev et al. (2000) and Kurkure et al. (2000) recently reported that 5% aqueous extract of artichoke and Curcuma longa (Turmeric) powder at 0.5 g/kg feed reduces the toxic effect of ochratoxin A and aflatoxin B1 respectively, in chicks.
 Hence the present investigation was carried out to study the protective role and efficacy of herbal toxin binder product in broiler during induced combined aflatoxicosis and ochratoxicosis.